tchelidze/Locker.Api/README.md

-# Least Ceremony ASP.NET Core 3.0 Starter Rest Web Api Implementation
+# Sweet ASP.NET Core 3.0 Web Api Implementation

-The idea behind the application is to use least general-purpose libraries which can be replaced with clear, understandable and manageable few lines of code
+# What is this repo all about ?

+   The idea is to present starter asp.net core web api project with best (and not really best) practices implemented.

+# How can i play with it ?

+   You can run the project either via Visual Studio or via docker (cmd `docker-compose up`), then you need to import the [Postman collection](https://github.com/tchelidze/Locker.Api/blob/master/docs/Locker.Api.postman_collection.json) (`Postman` -> `File` -> `Import`)

-Brief summary of structure/features included
+# Boring summary of structure/features included

 1. Token Based Authentication, supporting `password` and `refresh_token` grant type, implemented **manually**
 2. Identity Management implemented **manually** without [Microsoft.AspNetCore.Identity](https://www.nuget.org/packages/Microsoft.AspNetCore.Identity/) and familiar `AspNet..` tables/collections